jonathan-16bit/Toy_Search_Engine/README.md

 While it implements basic search engine functions, it would need features like data persistence, full-text search and relevance sorting to become a full application.

-# Why use tries?
+# Working with tries
-They enable O(len of keyword) prefix-based search of titles and tags.
+Tries are useful because they enable O(len of keyword) prefix-based search of titles and tags.

+The fun part was actually working with deletions and new additions, since it required modifying the tree while preserving shared prefixes and keeping the trie intact.

 # Metadata details
 Title: The name or description of the code snippet.